 The signs and symptoms of alcohol addiction are easy to spot.
 While they may vary slightly from person to person, most alcoholics present the same patterns of behaviour.

-- You may be abuse alcohol in situations where it’s dangerous to do so, such as drinking and driving, operating machinery while intoxicated, or mixing alcohol with prescription medication against doctor’s orders.
+- You may be abuse alcohol in situations where it’s dangerous to do so, such as drinking and driving, operating machinery while intoxicated, or mixing alcohol with prescription medication against the doctor’s orders

 - Perhaps you are continuing to drink even though your alcohol abuse is causing problems in your relationships.
-Getting drunk with your buddies, for example, even though you know your wife will be very upset, or fighting with your family because they dislike how you act when you drink.
+Getting drunk with your friends, for example, even though you know your wife will be very upset, or fighting with your family because they dislike how you act when you drink

-- Drinking as a way to relax or remove stress.
+- Drinking as a way to relax or reduce stress.
 Many drinking problems start when people abuse alcohol to self-soothe and relieve stress.
 Getting drunk after every stressful day, for example, or reaching for a bottle every time you have an argument with your spouse or boss.
-While this does not mean drinking every day, it is still binge drinking and can be dangerous.
+While this does not mean drinking every day, it is still binge drinking and can be dangerous

 As a leading private alcohol rehabilitation clinic, Life Works is able to help you.
 We can answer any questions or concerns you may have and help you find the right alcohol addiction treatment.